britram/rains-prototype/draft-trammell-rains-protocol.md

 The second element is a fully-qualified name of an RAINS authority server as a UTF-8 encoded string.

-A delegation (5) object contains the public key used to generate signatures on assertions in a named zone, and by which a delegation of a name within a zone to a subordinate zone may be verified.
+A delegation (5) object contains a public key used to generate signatures on assertions in a named zone, and by which a delegation of a name within a zone to a subordinate zone may be verified.
 It is represented as an N-element array.
 The second element is a signature algorithm identifier as in